 Work and Living Environment

-Ann Arbor, MI is family friendly city renowned for its cultural offerings.
-Ann Arbor is home to the University of Michigan Health System, a leading clinical and research medical facility, ranked 6th in the annual US News and World Report.
-The departments of neurology & neurosurgery are ranked 8th in the US News and World Report.
-The department of neurology has a growing number of faculty in all major neurology sub-specialites and a large constituent of neurology residents.
+Ann Arbor is a family friendly city renowned for its cultural offerings.
+The department of neurology has a growing number of faculty in all major neurology sub-specialties and a large constituent of neurology residents.

 Competitive Salaries and Benefits